 Data on animal behaviour were the proportion of time spent under shade (shade use), the selection of shade for the activities of grazing and resting + ruminating (i.e. the proportion of a given activity that was observed under shade = shade selection), and the proportion of time spent standing while resting or ruminating.
 For these data, only days with at least 75% sunny scans were considered.
 The 12 selected “sunny” days (out of the 19) were evenly distributed over the 3 years (Table 1).
 Regarding shade use and shade selection data, only the sunny scans within these days were considered.
 Regarding the proportion of time spent standing, all scans within these days were considered.
 These data were analysed in relation to the climatic characterisation of observation days (TRH and wind speed), using the Mixed Procedure of SAS®.
 Data were occasionally submitted to transformation to improve the distribution of residuals.
 This occurred for data relative to shade selection for resting + ruminating activities, and to proportion of standing time, which were subjected to the arcsine transformation.
-The model tested the fixed effects of treatment (T, T, T), TRH, wind speed and their interactions.
+The model tested the fixed effects of treatment (Tlow, Tmed, Thigh), TRH, wind speed and their interactions.
 The square value of TRH (so TRH²) was also included to test for the apparent curvilinear shape of the relation between animal behaviour and TRH.
 We included as random effect the group of ewes nested within year (as different groups were used each year), with the variance components covariance structure.
 The statistical unit was the group of ten ewes (average values of the ten animals).
 The difference between treatments was assessed both globally and for specified values of TRH (0, 0.5, 1, 1.5, 2 and 2.5) by pairwise comparison corrected by the Tukey adjustment method.
-Regarding shade use specifically, we performed a post-hoc one-sample Wilcoxon signed-rank test to compare the proportion of time ewes spent under shade with the proportion of pasture area covered by tree canopy.
-This aimed to assess whether ewes from the three treatments were actively searching tree shade while shade provision differed according to tree density.
-(Jacobs, 1974) We carried out these tests on daily data and at the specific midday time slot when the sun's position minimises the shadow cast by the surrounding area.
+Regarding shade use and shade selection specifically, we performed post-hoc one-sample Wilcoxon signed-rank tests to compare, for each treatment, the proportion of time ewes spent under shade with the proportion of pasture area covered by tree canopy.
+This aimed to assess whether ewes from each treatment were actively searching tree shade while shade provision differed according to tree density.
+In addition, shade use was characterised by calculating the Jacobs’ Selectivity Index (Si, Jacobs, 1974), which allows assessing the selectivity for a ressource taking into account its availability in the environment.
+The formula is:

+Si=ci-aici+ ai-2ciai where ai is the proportion of pasture area covered by tree canopy, used as a proxy of shade availability, and ci is the proportion of time spent under shade by the ewes.
+The index ranges from -1 (total avoidance) to +1 (total selection), with 0 indicating that the resource is used in proportion of its availability.
+We used the non-parametric Kruskall-Wallis test to compare treatments and assess the ewes’ motivation to use shade as its availaibility decreased from Thigh to Tlow.
+We carried out the post-hoc one-sample Wilcoxon signed-rank and the Kruskall-Wallis tests on daily data and at the specific midday time slot when the sun's position minimises the shadow cast by the surrounding area.